jonathanmatthews/Password-Manager/README.md

 # Compiling
 I've tested it with Mono on Pop-OS, and so to compile it on a platform similar to mine using Mono, use something similar to:
-`$ mcs Main.cs Data.cs Encryption.cs -out:passman.exe`
+`$ mcs Main.cs Data.cs Encryption.cs CLI.cs -out:passman.exe`

 To run, simply use:
 `$ mono passman.exe`